-A.1 Increases housing production A.2 Preserves and maintains existing housing that is affordable A. Impact on A.3 Supports development of a mix Housing Stock of housing types (e.g., multifamily, ADUs, middle housing).
+A. Impact on Housing Stock A.1 Increases housing production A.2 Preserves and maintains existing housing that is affordable A.3 Supports development of a mix of housing types (e.g., multifamily, ADUs, middle housing).
 A.4 Supports appropriate housing characteristics (number of bedrooms, family-sized units, etc.)